Vedic Astrology: A

 in one part of the universe affects other parts.
 The magnitude of this effect

-possesses its own nature and exerts its impact accordingly.
+nature and exerts its impact accordingly.

 The ancient